What is Root Cause Analysis (RCA)?

 5. Regulatory Compliance: RCA is often required in certain industries to comply with regulatory standards.

-COMET as a Root Cause Analysis tool
+COMET Investigate as a RCA Root Cause Analysis tool

 COMET, our audit and investigation tool, is a unique 3-phase methodology for investigation, root cause identification and prevention.
-Created and lead by a team of career investigators with 400+ years’ experience, COMET is widely trusted across industries including energy, construction, transportation and utilities.
+Created and led by a team of career investigators with 400+ years’ experience, COMET is widely trusted across industries including energy, construction, transportation and utilities.

 With COMET, you can tackle any issue head-on and prevent it from happening again.
 Emphasising the ‘DISCOVER’ phase of incident investigation, COMET generates high quality input data that provides a solid foundation for making sound decisions for future prevention.
 Then, through the ‘ANALYSE’ and ‘ACTION’ phases, COMET reveals real root causes and empowers organisations to make confident decisions about future preventative actions.
 The tool can be applied whenever you need to understand what went wrong and prevent it from happening again.